hl7dk/kl-ltt/input/pagecontent/index.md

 * A FHIR status attribute.
 * The participant of the encounter.
 It can be the child or youth itself or its parents.
 * A delivery type code that express whether the encounter is delivered in a group or individually.
+* A reference to the CarePlan instance the Encounter is a part of.

 ##### Validation
 * One and only one encounter type exists, and should be selected from a specific ValueSet, no other codes may be reported.
-* One and only one encounter class exists, and should always be AMB.
+* One and only one encounter class exists, and should be selected from a specific ValueSet.
 * One and only one encounter start time exists.
 * One and only one reference to the Citizen exists.
+* One and only one reference to the CarePlan exists.
-* One and only one FHIR status exists, and should be selected from the standard FHIR-ValueSet.
+* One and only one FHIR status exists, and should be selected from the standard FHIR ValueSet.
 * One delivery type code, which should be selected from a specific ValueSet, may exist.
 * One participant code, which should be selected from a specific ValueSet, may exist.